25prabhu10/notes/docs/Non-Sorted/Interview/BackEnd.md

 The mobile apps IOS and Android consume a microservice platform backend to retrieve the data

-There are separate backend API for functions such as login, accounts list, retrieval, transaction history etc.
+There are separate backend API for functions such as login, accounts list, retrieval, transaction history etc...

 Consider that the user is already logged in has seen a list of all his accounts and now clicked in one particular account to see its details which led to the screen